lukoshkin/text2video/README.md

 # Video Generation Based on Short Text Description (2019)

-Over a year latter, I have decided to add README to the repository, since some people find the latter useful even without a description.
+Over a year latter (in 2020), I have decided to add README to the repository, since some people find it useful even without a description.
 I hope this step will make the results of my work more usable for those who are interested in the problem and stumble upon the repository when browsing the topic on GitHub.